What is granulomatosis with polyangiitis (Wegener’s) (GPA)?

 Vasculitis is a general term that refers to inflammation of the blood vessels.
 When inflamed, the blood vessel may become weakened and stretch forming an aneurysm, or become so thin that it ruptures resulting in bleeding into the tissue.
 Vasculitis can also cause blood vessel narrowing to the point of closing off the vessel entirely.
 This can cause organs to become damaged from loss of oxygen and nutrients that were being supplied by the blood.

 What are the features of GPA?

 GPA primarily affects the upper respiratory tract (sinuses, nose, trachea [upper air tube]), lungs, and kidneys.
 Any other organ in the body can be affected as well.

-The symptoms of WG and their severity vary among patients.
+The symptoms of GPA and their severity vary among patients.
 General signs of the disease may include:

 Most patients first notice symptoms in the respiratory tract.
 Symptoms may include:

 Persistent runny nose (also called rhinorrhea) or the formation of nasal crusts and sores